5 ways you’re hurting your credit score

 5. Not paying on time

 This means providers can report whether you have made at least the minimum payment required and whether it was on time.
-So whilst we are in a transition period and not all providers are providing that information yet it may be time to set up those direct debits!
+It may be time to set up those direct debits!

 Myth: Checking my credit score will hurt my credit score.